poweruptime/poweruptime/README.md

 ## Create Builds/Docker images

 It is not required to supply the `version` property.
 If not supplied you will be asked what to do.
 You can than either increase major, minor or patch.
-For lava, you can also choose to keep the version and just create a news build.
+For beta, you can also choose to keep the version and just create a news build.

 ### Lava

 ```
-./gradlew releaseLava -Pversion=3.1.1
+./gradlew releaseBeta -Pversion=0.0.1
 ```

 ### Prod

 ```
-./gradlew releaseProd -Pversion=3.1.1
+./gradlew releaseProd -Pversion=0.0.1
 ```

 ## Get access token